Monday newsletters always feature top 10 travel lists to inspire.

 - Website: Vallée de Mai

 Take a step back in time and visit L’Union Estate on La Digue island, where you can see a traditional copra mill and kiln (kalorifer), watch the antics of the estate’s population of giant land tortoises, stroll around the majestic Plantation House framed by giant granite boulders in landscaped gardens, or go horse back riding.
-The estate is also home to the cemetery of the original settlers of La Digue and – the main reason to visit it – the most pristine beaches in the Seychelles, the legendary ‘Source d’Argent’, among the most photographed beaches on earth.
+The estate is also home to the cemetery of the original settlers of La Digue and – the main reason to visit it – the most pristine beaches in the Seychelles.
+The legendary ‘Source d’Argent’ is a spectacular white sand beach that ranks among the most photographed beaches on earth.

 - Website: L’Union Estate